 I’m currently mid-remodel on our master bathroom – and we’ve already done a total remodel of our kitchen, a powder room, and the entranceway.
 Plus lots of painting, some carpet and decorating many other rooms.
 That adds up to pretty big money all told.
 I’m always on the look out for ways to trim my home remodel expenses.
 Hopefully this guide will help you as well.

 Home Depot tends to be a little harder to score bigger discounts on regularly than it’s competitor Lowe’s (at least in my experience).
-But there’s still ways to score some good deals here.
+In particular, Lowe’s offer s 5% discount using their credit card, while Home Depot only typically offers a one-time discount the day you sign up for their card – after that point the card offers no discounts, but instead typically a promotional interest rate period (i.e. 0% for 6 to 12 months).
+But there are still ways to score some good deals at Home Depot.

 Buy Gift Cards Online for a Discount